Ensath/LightSpirits/README.md

 This program is available under the "zlib license".
 Please see the file COPYING.

+This program uses SDL 2.0, which is licensed under the [zlib license](https://www.libsdl.org/license.php).

 This program uses code from Will Usher's TwinklebearDev SDL 2.0 tutorial.
 Check it out at http://www.willusher.io/pages/sdl2/.
+The code is licensed under the [MIT License](https://github.com/Twinklebear/TwinklebearDev-Lessons/blob/master/LICENSE.md).

 Sprites and other images for this program found on http://opengameart.org: